 The Bottom Line: Is Disney+ Worth It?

-At launch, Disney+ is a bit of a mixed bag.
-Minor bugs aside, the service is slick and easy to use, it’s generous in what you get for the price, and it learned a lot from what works and what doesn’t on the other streaming services.
+Even a year later, Disney+ is still a bit of a mixed bag.
+The service is slick and easy to use, it’s generous in what you get for the price, and it learned a lot from what works and what doesn’t on the other streaming services.

 But when you look at the content, If you’re a fan of one of their big content categories (and you haven’t seen everything they have to offer yet), you’re going to find a lot to dig into.